cynthiahuallanca/Portfolio/Excel/ReadMe.md

-If you hav any comment, don't hesitate in contacting me.
+If you have any comment, don't hesitate in contacting me.

 Enjoy the ride!
 ~~CH